knative/eventing/docs/registry/README.md

 The `Cluster Configurator` configures the Broker ingress policy to allow auto-registration of EventTypes.
 Upon arrival of a non-registered EventType to the Broker ingress, the Broker will then create that type.
-Note that the creation of the EventType is done asynchronously, i.e., the Cloud Event is accepted and sent to the appropriate Trigger(s) in parallel of the EventType creation.
+Note that the creation of the EventType is done asynchronously, i.e., the CloudEvent is accepted and sent to the appropriate Trigger(s) in parallel of the EventType creation.
 If the creation fails, on a subsequent arrival there will be a new creation attempt.